-In den Eigenschaften des Video-Objektes klicken Sie auf den Reiter Text.
-Geben Sie Ihren Text ein.
-Dieser wird über die gesamte Dauer des Video-Objektes angezeigt.
 As videos may be displayed for a very long time, a permanently visible caption for the entire duration of the video is not always useful.
-You can influence the display duration of the text with Text timing 4.
+You can influence the duration of the video object.

 Alternatively, you can work with individual text objects.